micolous/pcprox/protocol.md

 If _writing_ to the configuration, this must then be followed by a _finish configuration_ command to resume normal device operation.

+Configuration options are also described in [the configuration utility manual][config-manual], and in exported "HWG" files.

 #### Page 0 (0x80)

 ```c